TAL 200K OTA Review

 Data for focus corrected off-axis spot is useful when considering off-axis autoguiding setups using a separate guiding camera coupled by a diagonal mirror.
 This configuration can compensate for field curvature by means of separate focusing for the imaging and guiding camera.
 In this case Klevtsov can produce a guide star with a prominent maximum (Strehl 0.5), suitable for imaging with a 22mm x 15mm sensor commonly found in half-frame DSLR cameras and medium sized astronomical cameras.
 This sensor has a 13.3mm half-diagonal, meaning that optical performance would noticeably drop towards the corners, but still the overall results would be quite decent.

 Klevtsov's system has been tested here in visual spectral range (F', e, C' lines), mostly to keep compatibility with the rest of the tested systems and avoid complications.
-Original specification for TAL 200K f/10 model states that its corrector elements are made from the same type of glass and the telescope is intended to operate in visual spectral range of 486nm to 656nm.
+Original specification for TAL 200K f/10 model states that its corrector elements are made of the same type of glass and the telescope is intended to operate in visual spectral range of 486nm to 656nm.
 A different model labeled TAL 200K-8.7 also exists with an aperture opening of f/8.7.
 This model supposedly has different types of glass in the corrector and an extended operating range of 440nm to 770nm.
 Anyway, I simulated the case with the same type of glass and f/10 aperture opening as should be the case with standard TAL 200K.
 The test results are quite pleasing, showing very low spherochromatism.
 On the other hand a form of lateral color is pronounced, and it increases as the wavelength range is extended for digital photography requirements.
 However, this is much easier to fix both optically and in digital photographic processing compared to other types of chromatic aberrations.
 All in all this is a fair result for the system utilizing refractive elements.

 Klevtsov vs. Schmidt-Cassegrain - There is not much to compare here, Klevtsov is clearly superior in every performance aspect to its direct competitor.
 Lower effective field curvature of the SCT doesn't help as this system already suffers from excessive coma.
 This aberration is actually so strong that it is easy to miss the obvious spherochromatism in the ray fan plot (note the scale size of the two plots) that originates at the Schmidt corrector.
 Spherochromatism affects the on-axis image as well and is next to impossible to correct in image processing compared to the lateral color which can be removed to a certain degree.
 SCT as a system is however more tolerant to low f-ratio primary mirrors, meaning that an SCT with f/3 primary would perform better than SCT with f/2 primary, but most manufacturers stick with f/2.
 The only advantage of such approach is a slightly shorter tube and slightly smaller central obstruction.
 Both designs scale well to larger apertures, but Klevtsov has the advantage of being able to work more successfully with f-ratios below f/10.
 A commercial trend of SCT's with primaries around f/2 and f/6.3 at the focal plane is ridiculous in my opinion.